 NAME OF AUDITOR AUDIT FEE NON-AUDIT FEE SGV & Co.
-P 204,750.00
+P248,136.00 (exclusive of VAT)

 4) Medium of Communication

 List down the mode/s of communication that the company is using for disseminating information.

 The company uses its website, the PSE's Disclosure mechanisms, and publication in the newspaper when necessary as well as notices and letters to individual stockholders.